fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (PostgreSQL DB FriendFeed Clone).md

 But notice we're having a type checking issue, and I believe it's because we're not importing the right `Response` class, so we'll use the `werkzeug.Response` class.

 I also want to add a redirect at the end of the register function, where if the user is succesfully registered, it's redirected to the login page.
 However, we can potentially have two return types to the function: a string, which is the HTML content of the form either at first load or when there's an error, or a `Response`.
-So we need to a Typing method called a `Union` which allows me to signify it's either one or the other type being returned.
+So we need to do a Typing method called a `Union` which allows me to signify it's either one or the other type being returned.
 Notice that we use brackets in the Union, and not parenthesis.

 The last thing we want to do is update the navigation, so we'll use `url_for`, which is a Jinja global and specify the login and register functions.
 Notice we use the full blueprint name, `user_app`.